 Experienced in government relations, Andrea has served on the Toronto Drug Strategy Strategic Advisory Committee, the Ontario Ministry of Health and Long-Term Care Public Health Technical Advisory Committee and has also contributed to national level initiatives related to alcohol policy and mental health promotion.

-Gloria Alfred is the Program Coordinator for the Provider Education Program (PEP) for the Ontario Thoracic Society at The Lung Association.
+Gloria Alfred is the Training Coordinator for the Provider Education Program (PEP) and the Ontario Respiratory Care Society at The Lung Association.
 Her responsibilities include coordinating conference exhibits and continuing medical education events across Ontario and assisting with the development and evaluation of these programs.
 Gloria obtained her certificate in E-learning at the University of Toronto and holds a degree in Sociology from the University of Waterloo.

 Carole is the Director of Respiratory Health Programs, for the Ontario Lung Association.
 She is responsible for the delivery of five asthma programs funded by the MOHLTC as part of the Ontario Asthma Plan of Action.
 Her responsibilities in this position include marketing, media initiatives, The Lung Association’s BreathWorks COPD programs and participating on several respiratory advisory committees.
 Carole graduated from The Michener Institute in Toronto as a Respiratory Therapist in 1981 and she holds a Master of Applied Science degree.
 Prior to working with the Ontario Lung Association, Carole worked for 9 years as the Team Leader in a respiratory rehabilitation program.
 She also worked for 26 years as an acute care RRT.
 Carole has presented respiratory related topics at numerous educational events and seminars.
 Carole has published articles in respiratory journals, in newspapers and she has been interviewed on radio and television.